Migushthe2nd/Larry/README.md

 # Larry

 Larry is a simple Discord bot that interacts with the OpenAI GTP3 API.
-It also has support for different personalities and even GPT2, served by booste.
+It also has support for different personalities ~~and even GPT2, served by booste~~.
 The bot keeps track of the conversation on a per-guild basis.
 You need to supply your own OpenAI and booste API key for this to work.

 - only keeps the last 8 lines of a conversation, to limit token usage